fsharp/fslang-design/RFCs/FS-1001-StringInterpolation.md

     ($"abc {x} {y:N}" : FormattableString)
         --> FormattableStringFactory.Create("abc {0} {1:N}", [| box x; box y |])

-Note that if `%A` patterns are used then `array-of-typeof-for-parcent-A-fills` is filled with the relevant static types, one for each `%A` in the pattern.
+Note that if `%A` patterns are used then `array-of-typeof-for-percent-A-fills` is filled with the relevant static types, one for each `%A` in the pattern.
 These are used to correctly print `null` values with respect to their static type, e.g. `None` of type `option`, so

     $"1 %A{x: int option} 2"